Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems: The saltation matrix and how to use it

 \end{enumerate}

+In addition, it is often taken that trajectories cannot undergo an infinite number of resets in finite time (no Zeno) in order to ensure trajectories can be analyzed without needing to determine the behavior in limit conditions.

-The saltation matrix relies on differentiating the guards and resets so they must be differentiable.
-Excluding Zeno conditions ensures we avoid computing infinite saltation matrices in finite time, which would clearly be unsound for analysis.
+The saltation matrix relies on differentiating the guards and reset maps so they must be differentiable.
 Transversality ensures that neighboring trajectories impact the same guard unless the impact point lies on any other guard surface, in which case the Bouligand derivative is the appropriate analysis tool \cite{Council_George2021-lf, pace2017piecewise, burden2016event,scholtes2012introduction,bernardo2008piecewise}.
 Transversality also ensures the denominator in \eqref{eq:saltationmatrix} does not approach zero.

+These assumptions also indicate the main limitations of the saltation matrix.
+On top of the limitations inherent to the linearization of nonlinear systems, the saltation matrix assumes that all neighboring trajectories undergo the same transition sequence as the nominal trajectory.
+This is unable to capture situations where the nominal trajectory transitions transversely to the guard (i.e.\ grazing impact) or near the intersection of two guard surfaces (i.e.\ simultaneous touchdown of feet).